EIF maturity matrix: Maternity and early years

 - The short matrix summary includes the criteria for the 10 key elements that make up a maternity and early years system, and a summary of the four domains of early childhood development.

 - The longer matrix workbook provides more detail on using the matrix in practice, examples of supporting information for the different progress levels, and recording sheets for identifying local barriers to change and priority actions.

-- analysis and validation of your self-assessment
+- analysis and validation of their self-assessment

-The timescales for this process are as follows:
+The timescales for this process were: